streampusher/rupeepeethree/README.md

 [![Build Status](https://secure.travis-ci.org/datafruits/rupeepeethree.png?branch=master)](http://travis-ci.org/datafruits/rupeepeethree)

+░█▀▄░█▀█░▀▀█
+░█▀▄░█▀▀░░▀▄
+░▀░▀░▀░░░▀▀░
+┣¨ｷ┣¨ｷ
+You thought your mp3s were cool.
+Turns out you were wrong.
+Your mp3s have no tags.
+You must tag them!

-tag your mp3 files. a command line wrapper around taglib-ruby.
+a simple library and command line utility wrapper around ruby-taglib

 ## FEATURES/PROBLEMS: